 Benefits of Transdermal Magnesium Absorption

-• Bypasses the digestive system: Transdermal magnesium absorption bypasses the digestive system, making it an excellent option for those who experience gastrointestinal discomfort or poor absorption with oral magnesium supplements.
-Magnesium, when absorbed through the skin, can reach the cells without going through the digestive tract, potentially leading to better absorption rates.
+- Bypasses the digestive system: Transdermal magnesium absorption bypasses the digestive system, making it an excellent option for those who experience gastrointestinal discomfort or poor absorption with magnesium supplement use.
+Magnesium, when absorbed through the skin, can reach the cells without going through the digestive tract, potentially leading to better magnesium concentration in tissues.

-• Supports muscle and nerve function: Magnesium is known for its role in supporting muscle and nerve function.
-It also helps muscle soreness, promoting faster recovery and reducing muscle tension.
+- Supports muscle and nerve function: Magnesium is known for its role in supporting muscle and nerve function.
+It also helps reduce pain and muscle soreness, promoting faster recovery and easing tension when used as a magnesium lotion or magnesium spray.

-• Promotes better sleep: Magnesium plays a critical role in supporting healthy sleep patterns.
+- Promotes better sleep: Magnesium plays a critical role in supporting healthy sleep patterns.
 As an essential mineral for the nervous system, it helps regulate neurotransmitters that send signals throughout the nervous system and brain.
 It also regulates the hormone melatonin, which guides sleep-wake cycles in the body.
-Applying magnesium transdermally before bed may contribute to better sleep quality.
+Applying magnesium cream or oil before bed may contribute to better sleep quality.

-• Improves skin health: Applying magnesium transdermally can also have direct benefits for the skin.
+- Improves skin health: Applying magnesium transdermally can also have direct benefits for the skin.
 Magnesium is vital for skin health, playing a role in skin barrier function and cellular replication.
-It can help in reducing inflammation, supporting wound healing, and improving the overall appearance of the skin.
+It can help reduce inflammation, support wound healing, and improve the overall appearance of the skin, particularly when using products with ancient minerals or trace minerals.

 Transdermal magnesium absorption, thus, not only offers an alternative means of magnesium supplementation but also comes with its own array of potential benefits.